This splendid Grade II listed Georgian cottage oozes style just moments from Pentewan Sands near St Austell.

 Sea Cliff Cottage is bound to appeal to visitors looking for a boutique style retreat in Cornwall's Riviera on the South coast.

 Over two floors.
-One ground floor bedroom: 1 x bunk beds.
-Three further first floor bedrooms: 1 x king-size double, 1 x twin, 1 x single.
+Four bedrooms: 1 x ground floor bunk bed, 1 x first floor king-size double, 1 x first floor twin, 1 x first floor single.
 Bathroom with bath, separate shower, basin and WC.
-Ground floor Cloakroom with Basin and WC.
+Ground floor cloakroom with basin and WC.
 Kitchen.
-Dining Room.
+Dining room.
 Sitting room with woodburning stove.